 10 Ways to Honor the Dream on Martin Luther King Day

 6. The Los Angeles Kingdom Day Parade is the largest parade in the country honoring the late Dr. King.
 There will be over 150 floats (more than the Rose Parade!) as well as marching bands, military units, dance groups and horses.
 After the parade you can join a day-long festival with music, dancing, delicious food and performances.
+Event details.

 8. Storyteller Michael D. McCarty will present a program of stories from African American history and culture at Children’s Book World.
 While you’re here, get some books to bring home about the great man.
 Our two favorites are I Have A Dream by Martin Luther King, Jr., illustrated by Kadir Nelson (which comes with a CD of the speech) and My Daddy, Dr. Martin Luther King, Jr., by Martin Luther King III (a book that resonated well with children).
+Event details.